ECNU-ILOG/ORCDF/README.md

 |          | DOA        | -      | -         | -       | -         | 68.01   | **73.93** | 69.03     | **73.89** | OOM     | OOM       | 73.50    | **73.62** |
 |          | MND        | -      | -         | -       | -         | 1.04    | **19.37** | 2.83      | **35.26** | OOM     | OOM       | 6.43     | **16.67** |

+**<u>As shown in the table, incorporating existing CDMs with ORCDF can significantly alleviate the oversmoothing issue and greatly enhance both predictive performance and interpretability.
+This also validates that the oversmoothing problem has a substantial impact on student diagnosis.</u>**

 # Reference :thought_balloon: